 First, go to the website you want to make the code for and tap the three dots in the top right-hand corner.

 Scroll down and tap Share.

 In the Share menu, swipe left till you see QR Code.
 Select it.

-Chrome will now make a QR code for that website URL, with their famous dinosaur logo in the middle of it.
+Chrome will now make a QR code for that website URL.
 You can download the code to your phone if you want to send it to anyone.

-If you want to share something else other than a URL in your QR code, you will have to download a third-party app or use a website in your browser.
+If you want to share something else other than a URL, you will have to download a third-party app or use a website in your browser.
 But if you go the app route, take care which one you use.
-Read the reviews first to make sure the app and the developer are reputable.
+Read the reviews first to ensure the app and the developer are reputable.
 You don’t want to inadvertently spread malware.

-You need an app to read a QR code, extract the details contained within, and send it to the necessary part of your phone (usually your browser.)
-Saying that however, iOS devices have a built-in code scanner (via Control Center), and Google Chrome offers a code scanner in their phone screen widget.
+You need an app to read the code, extract the details, and send it to the necessary part of your phone.
+However, iOS devices have a built-in code scanner, and Google Chrome offers a code scanner in its phone screen widget.

 Yes, this has been known to happen.
-Since a QR code quite often contains a website address URL, anyone being sent to that URL can be redirected to a malware file.
-All you can do is be careful what codes you scan.
+Since a QR code often contains a URL, visitors can be redirected to a malware file.
+Be careful what codes you scan.
 If you don’t know who made the code, err on the side of caution.

 To create a QR code for free, use an online QR code generator like QRCode Monkey, QRStuff, or QR Code-Generator.